-A rubric has become one of my most valuable tools as a hiring manager.
+A rubric has become my most valuable tool as a hiring manager.

 With a rubric I feel like I’ve systematically evaluated a candidate, touching on each and every aspect I care about.
 Strengths and gaps become obvious, and the final outcome feels like a fully informed decision.
 Gone are the days of finger-in-the-wind vibe-based hires.
 Make sure your team understands the rubric and references it liberally in their feedback.

 The final element of selecting the right web developer is gathering evidence-based feedback from your team.
 Rather than asking hypotheticals like “what are some important elements of teamwork”, ask for a concrete example: “When is a time your team worked really well together?
 How did you contribute?”
 This ensures the candidate can walk the walk as well as they can talk the talk.
 Think back to some of your best and worst interviews, and you’ll find that evidence-based answers made candidates seem much more grounded and capable, and when you come away thinking “they said all the right things” but still feeling wary or hollow it’s often due to a lack of evidence.
 Don’t just take their word for it - dig all the way to the core.

 Use “STAR” questions to gather evidence.
 Ask about the Situation (original problem statement), Task (the candidate’s responsibility within the situation), Action (what they did), Result (how it went).
 You’ll quickly discover the difference between their knowledge and their experience.